dweigl/LIBRA_dashboard_plotly/README.md

 If using Anaconda 3 or Miniconda, navigate to the `environment` directory and execute the command `conda env create --file environment.yml`.

 If not using Anaconda, you can use `venv`.
-Navigate to the downloaded dashboard GitHub repo directory and execute `python -m venv .venv'.` Then, if on Windows, execute `.venv\Scripts\activate.bat` to activate the environment (`source .venv/bin/activate` if you are on MacOS or Linux).
+Navigate to the downloaded dashboard GitHub repo directory and execute `python -m venv .venv`.
+Then, if on Windows, execute `.venv\Scripts\activate.bat` to activate the environment (`source .venv/bin/activate` if you are on MacOS or Linux).
 Finally, navigate to the `environment` directory and execute `pip install -r requirements.txt` to install all dependencies.

 Please email any feedback, comments or questions to Dustin.Weigl@nrel.gov or Debajyoti.Debnath@nrel.gov.